top of page

 • Display of CB messages on the mobile terminal is selectively determined by a 16-bit Message Identifier Code, MID, integer which identifies the subject of the message.

-Why Cell Broadcast...
+Why Cellular Broadcast...

 It was specifically developed by the commercial mobile industry standards bodies to complement the point-to-point Short Messaging Text Service, SMS, feature by allowing the network to access an unlimited number of terminal devices in real time, a demand not possible by SMS.